 Reference 78.
 Green and black striped shirt/black shorts.

-As shown in the Italian catalogues.
-More of this range should exist.
+This Roma rosette was also shown in the Italian catalogues.
+More of this Italian range should exist.

 Reference 93.
 Red shirt (yellow trim)/white shorts.
 (Roma)

 And here is Chris Allen's possible spanner in the works.
 Reference 191 or was is an earlier local request?
 (Manchester City started to wear sky blue shorts in the 1976-77 season).

 Reference 191.
 All sky blue (white trim).

 This named box Derby turns up everywhere!
 I've seen it as a statuette, and here it is on a rosette.
 I think Ashley Hemming sent this one in a while back.

 Here are two strange rosettes that don't seem to match any known table soccer teams of the period.

 The blue and white rosette looks remarkablely similar to the Derby County one in the above section.
 But this one does look blue, and doesn't have sock trim.
 Neither Spurs nor Preston North End had a blue collar in the period, so this looks like it is a late 1960s Bolton Wanderers kit (who seem to have had the same double collar as Derby County on the Historical kits website).
 Is this another named box team waiting to be discovered?